 Students will learn the techniques of Meisner, Stanislavski, and other effective acting methods, adapting and amplifying them for the particular requirements of musical theatre performance.

-This takes students from the studio to the rehearsal hall, synthesizing all the various elements and building them into a polished production number from a Broadway musical to be performed for family and friends in the TXMTW Showcase (final day of the Workshop).
+This takes students from the studio to the rehearsal hall, synthesizing all the various elements and building them into a polished production number from a Broadway musical to be performed for family and friends in the TXMTW Rave Revue (final day of the Workshop).

 Our master classes cover a range of topics as diverse as our stellar line-up of teaching artists and are always designed to provide a bridge for our student artists to the professional world of musical theatre.
-Students will receive a wealth of information, advice, and hands-on training directly from Broadway composers, directors and performers as well as teaching artists from Texas State University and The University of Texas at Austin.
+Students will receive a wealth of information, advice, and hands-on training directly from Broadway composers, directors and performers as well as teaching artists from across the country.